 “Such is the city for whose sake these men nobly fought and died; they could not bear the thought that she might be taken from them; and every one of us who survive should gladly toil on her behalf.”

-One snack that we loved was the dried fruit (and nuts) from rolling carts, found all over the city.
-In addition to roasted almonds, cashews, etc, some of the carts also have dried mango, papaya, or pineapple.
+One snack that we loved was the dried fruit (and nuts) from street vendors with rolling carts, found all over the city.
+In addition to roasted almonds, cashews, etc., some of the carts also have dried mango, papaya, or pineapple.
 The best part?
 When I reached out to take my little bag of goodies, I realized that the fruit had been warmed by the Athens sun.
 Never have I had such delicious dried fruit.
 YUM.
 (The kids ate it like candy, too.)

 This day was for Mike.
 That poor man (my hubs), who asks for almost nothing and is typically content just going with the flow…he sat me down, after arriving in Athens, and was all, “Shane.
 Babe.
 I’m not sure…if I can properly express how meaningful it is to be here.
 But….well…..I’ve been studying philosophy my whole life, Babe, and this is it, the birthplace of philosophy.”

 Oh-kaaay.
 I stare back at him, not quite sure where he’s going with this.

 “So…I know you were talking about heading out to some of the beaches, seeing the coast and stuff but…well…I know this is probably not great, it’s probably just a bunch of ruins, but I really need to see where it all started, where Socrates and Plato worked and lived….” he trails off.
 His face is so serious and….are those…tears in his eyes?
 And then — AH — everything made sense:

 This is Mike’s pilgrimage.

 So off we went, in search of Socrates and Aristotle and Plato.
 Our first stop?
 Athen’s ancient agora.
 Mike walked down the Panathenaic Way, a quiet satisfaction on his face, as he explained to the boys who once walked that same path.